 The original Act 185 legislation included \$40 million to counties for the planning and construction of SRCCCYs.
-The Governor's proposed 2019-2021 State Budget included an additional \$60 million for a total of \$100 million.
-However, action taken by the Legislature increased the original base allocation by \$40 million for a total of \$80 million as part of its final budget action.
-As of this writing, the Governor had not issued vetoes or signed the budget.
-Therefore, the total amount earmarked to counties for the planning and construction is \$80 million at the present time.
+The 2019-2021 Adopted State Budget increases this allocation by \$40 million for a total of \$80 million.

 Eligible construction costs under Act 185 include new construction as well as the renovation of an existing structure.
 To qualify for the funds, counties were required to submit a grant application to the Juvenile Corrections Grant Committee by July 1, 2019.
 The original deadline in Act 185 of March 31, 2019 was amended by the Legislature as part of AB188/SB168 in late June.